Russia’s election propaganda weaponized these mainstream news outlets

 — J0nathan A1bright (@d1gi) February 15, 2018

 Previously, Albright’s research has showed how Russia’s Internet Research Agency also spread propaganda through thousands of Instagram posts, in addition to Facebook ads, YouTube videos, and other social media.
-Many believe the Kremlin will continue trying to influence elections abroad, including this year’s U.S. midterm elections.
+Many believe the Kremlin will continue trying to influence elections, including this year’s U.S. midterm elections.

 Today I wrote about the role Russia, as well as domestic internet manipulators, are expected to play in the Mexican elections, which are being seen as as a test bed for social media meddling.SM